 This camp is an extension of the popular preschool's program.
 Tots skip through sprinklers in the backyard, or enjoy excursions to nearby Prospect Park.
 Inside, campers enjoy storytime, cooking, music, yoga, and arts and crafts.
-For 5- to 7-year-olds, there's the Junior Adventures program, which offers beach trips, ball games, scavenger hunts and swimming lessons.
-Kids ages 7 to 9 are Senior Explorers and get to go to museums and fun field trips!
+Five- to 6-year-olds go on one field trip a week; kids ages 7 to 9 go on two fun field trips each week.

 Children's Day Camp at Berkeley Carroll

 712 Carroll Street between Sixth and Seventh Avenues

 The Park Slope private school offers a variety of programs, everything from the usual summer fun (sports, arts, swimming in an indoor pool) to one-week mini-camps specializing in language, nature, performing arts, science, sports and visual arts.

 378 3rd Street between Fifth and Sixth Avenues

 This day camp gives kids a taste of the great outdoors.
 Campers go hiking, running and climbing through the woods and along riverbanks, exploring nature along the way.
 Frequent field trips, both in the city (Jacob Riis Park Beach, the Bronx Zoo, Chinatown) and outside NYC (like a trip to Sesame Place) round out the fun.